What are Self-Directed IRAs?

 • A traditional IRA will allow you to invest more money because taxes are not deducted from the original investment capital.

-• Investors who are in too high of a tax bracket to qualify for a ROTH IRA can still choose to contribute to a traditional IRA.
+• Investors in tax brackets that are too high to qualify for Roth IRAs can still contribute to traditional IRAs.

-• Investors should consider choosing a traditional IRA if they anticipate their tax rate at retirement to be lower than their current tax rate.
+• Investors should consider a traditional IRA if their anticipated tax rate at retirement will be lower than their current tax rate.

 Roth IRA